kirthan18/DBMS/SQL/Queries-readme.txt

 particular food item chosen in the sub query.

 Query 5:
-In this query, I first find the average nutrient value of each food item by summing up all the constituent nutrient values.
+In this query, I first find the average nutrient value of each food item by using AVG aggregate operator using GROUP BY.
 Then i use this computed value to determine if this food item should be selected by comparing its average nutrient value with that of “McDONALD'S, Hamburger”.

+Another query I came up with is :
+SELECT FOOD_DES.NDB_No, FOOD_DES.Long_Desc FROM FOOD_DES WHERE NDB_NO IN
+(SELECT TEMP.NDB_NO FROM
+(SELECT NDB_No, AVG(Nutr_Val) AS AVERAGE FROM NUT_DATA
+GROUP BY NDB_No) AS TEMP
+WHERE TEMP.AVERAGE > (SELECT AVG(Nutr_Val) FROM NUT_DATA
+                 WHERE NUT_DATA.NDB_No = (SELECT NDB_No FROM FOOD_DES WHERE Long_Desc = 'McDONALD''S, Hamburger')));

+But this query requires to create another temporary table which may not be efficient.

 Query 6:
 Here I am using 2 sub queries to get a list of food items that contain water and calcium.
 Then I use another SELECT